JakubOleksiak/NLP_Project/README.md

 # NLP_Project
 Project done during one of the courses on PJAIT - because of it the text below will be in Polish.
+If someone will be interested in the project, let me know, I can do a translated one.

 # Projekt NLP - s18728 Jakub Oleksiak